So what exactly are these 4 methods to manage your risk and what are they good for?

 - Reduction is the process to reduce the likelihood of a claim.
 A homeowner can install a fire sprinkler system, smoke detection system and fire extinguisher in their home to reduce the probability of a fire loss or reduce the overall claim.

 Now, insurance must meet several criteria.
-They are:

 – The law of large numbers must apply,